DanielJonesEB/engineerbetter.com/_posts/2017-09-18-perpetual-motion-software-updates.markdown

 This ensures that any new self-update pipelines get set, and that the CI job can safely exit know BOSH is upgrading Concourse in the background.

+In addition to self-update, we also added a whole bunch of other features:

 ## Metrics

 <img src="/images/blog/ci-metrics.png" class="image fit" />